fabquenneville/MediaCurator/docsource/source/_build/html/_sources/usage/warnings.rst.txt

 Warnings
 ========

-Before using the delete feature please try a few dry runs to get acquainted with MediaCurator as you it can irreparably damage your media library when not used properly.
+Before using the delete feature please try a few dry runs to get acquainted with MediaCurator as it can irreparably damage your media library when not used properly.

 When using the -del flag here is the expected behavior: